dataArtisans/flink-training-web/web/exercises/trainingData.md

 ...
 {% endhighlight %}

-### Mbox Data Format
+### Mbox data format

 The [Mbox mail archive format](http://en.wikipedia.org/wiki/Mbox) is a text-based file format which stores a sequence of mails.
 A mail is encoded in multiple lines.
 The first line of a mail starts with "`From `" and continues with the mailer daemon and a time stamp.
 The following lines are formatted as key-value pairs as for example "`Subject: Re: Podling name search initiated`" containing information such as subject, sender, and reply-to of the mail.
 An empty line indicates the end of the key-value section and the start of the email body.
 After the last line of the mail body, the next mail starts with a line that begins again with "`From `".

 This format is not very well suited for immediate analysis and requires a bit of cleansing and formatting.

-### Generate the Training Data Set
+### Generate the Mail Data Set

-We provide a Flink program, which reads Mbox files of Apache mailing list archives, extracts some information, and converts the mails into a format that can be easily processed.
-The program can be found in the training project at **TODO: Link to program and explain how to execute it.**.
+We provide a Flink program, which reads Mbox files of Apache mailing list archives and converts the mails into a structured format that can be easily processed.
+The program is included in the Maven project of this training and can be found on [Github](https://github.com/dataArtisans/flink-training/blob/master/flink-exercises/src/main/java/com/dataArtisans/flinkTraining/dataSetPreparation/MBoxParser.java).
+The program is built by running the following commands

+{% highlight bash %}
+cd /path/to/flink-training
+cd flink-exercises
+mvn clean package
+{% endhighlight %}

+Afterwards the program's JAR file is located at `./target/flink-exercises-0.1-MBoxParser.jar`.
+The program can be executed on a local Flink instance using Flink's CLI client with the following commands

+{% highlight bash %}
+cd /path/to/flink-installation
+./bin/start-local.sh
+./bin/flink run /path/to/flink-exercises-0.1-MBoxParser.jar --input /path/to/mboxFiles --output /result/path
+{% endhighlight %}

+Detailed instructions on how to start a local Flink instance and how to run a Flink program JAR file can be found [here](http://localhost:4000/localExec.html).

+### Data format of the Mail Data Set

 The Mail Data Set is generated in a text format.
 Email records are separated by a "`##//##`" char sequence.
 Each mail record has six fields: